Launch your project

 Plug the device you want to program into your computer with a USB cable.
 Windows should detect the chip and automatically download the driver.
 If you cannot see your device in the device manager, please manually download the driver from this link: Silicon Labs driver.

-You have to select the correct COM port by clicking the “Select port to use” button in the bottom bar.
-Then you can upload the program to your device with the “Flash Device” button in the bottom bar.
-You must choose “UART” if asked for the flashing method.
+You have to select the correct COM port by clicking the “Select port to use” button in the bottom bar (or let the extension automatically select it).
+Then you can upload the program to your device with the “Flash Device” button in the bottom bar or in the OpenIndus panel.

 Note